frossm/rpncalc/mdbook/src/Chapters/Installation.md

 There are two ways to install RPNCalc.
 The first is simply download `rpncalc.jar` file from the latest release on [GitHub](https://github.com/frossm/rpncalc).
 I have embedded all of the dependencies into this one file and it is directly executable.
 You do not need to install anything.
 Of course, you will need a java runtime (JRE) installed in your path.

 The second is to run it as a [Snap](https://en.wikipedia.org/wiki/Snap_(software)).
 There are many advantages to using it as a snap and I'll get into that in the SNAP secion of this user guide.
-My personal preference is install it via Snap.
-No Java to worry about, I'm protected as it runs in a sandbox, no aliases needed, always kept up to date, etc.  You can read more about this in in the Snap chapter.
+My personal preference is to install it via Snap for teh following reasons:
+- No Java to worry about as it's built into the snap
+- Protected as it runs in a sandbox and won't have access to other system objects
+- No aliases needed to run it since `rpncalc` can be run directly from the command line.
+An example alias with Bash is below.
+- Its automagically kept up to date
+- Additional information is available in the `SNAP` chapter

 Please note that I only have the ability to test it in Windows and Linux (Ubuntu).
 While I don't think there would be issues on other platforms, it's something to keep in mind.
+Snapcraft does compile them, however, without issue on the other platforms.

 ## Standard Usage